Zurich metropolitan area

+Greater Zurich Area AG

 The Greater Zurich Area AG, a nonprofit organization, is the marketing association for the Greater Zurich Area business region.
 It recruits international companies abroad and assists them with setting up companies and making investments in the Greater Zurich Area.
 Its sponsor is the Stiftung Greater Zurich Area Standortmarketing, a public-private partnership that was established in November 1998.
 Since that time, its membership has grown to include the cantons of Glarus, Grisons, Schaffhausen, Schwyz, Solothurn, Ticino, Uri, Zug and Zürich, the cities of Zürich and Winterthur, several businesses and universities.
 Switzerland and the Greater Zurich Area have the prerequisites for innovation and sustainable growth.
-This is due to political stability, a large talent pool and the ETH Zurich as one of the best universities in Europe.
+This is due to political stability, a large talent pool and the ETH Zurich as one of the best universities in Europe as well as the University of St. Gallen as one of the leading business schools.
 Companies such as Google, Microsoft, IBM, Disney, ABB, Biogen, Johnson & Johnson and Roche operate important research and development (R&D) sites in the Zürich Metropolitan Area.